The current article in this series provides responses related to:

 Thanks for writing to me!

-I invest additional money in those existing stocks in my portfolio, which are still cheap.
-When I do not find any existing stock cheap enough to put additional money, then I look for a new stock.
+We invest additional money in those existing stocks in my portfolio, which are still cheap.
+When we do not find any existing stock cheap enough to put additional money, then we look for a new stock.

-However, I might write a separate article answering your query.
+However, we might write a separate article answering your query.

 Hello Vijay, I am big fan of you.
 I am reading your articles daily at least one.
 I just want to know one thing from you:

 Why are you not analysing any banking stocks?
 Any particular reason behind it?

 The analysis of banks/financial institutions involves many special factors like asset liability mismatch, sources & breakup of funding profile, capital adequacy ratio & its breakup, NPA movements and other weak credit parameters, borrower wise concentration analysis, which are not readily available in the data sources like screener and moneycontrol.